-In accordance with Education Code Section 47604(b), one representative of SCUSD may serve on the Board.
+In accordance with Education Code Section 47604(c), one representative of SCUSD may serve on the Board.

-Board members participate in training that covers their responsibilities with topics to include, at minimum, conflicts of interest, ethics, financial audits and the Brown Act.
+Board members participate in training that covers their responsibilities with topics to include, at minimum, conflicts of interest, financial audits, ethics, and the Brown Act.

-The Board will meet on a regular schedule in a set location, or virtually if required, with meeting times, agendas, materials, and minutes posted to all members of the community and in accordance with the Brown Act.
+The Board will meet on a regular schedule as adopted by the Board at a location within Sacramento County, and in accordance with the Brown Act including with respect to the setting and posting of agendas.
 All meetings are open to the public.

 The Board of Directors, and all applicable committees, shall conduct meetings in accordance with the Brown Act and Education Code Section 47604.1(c).
-Agendas will be posted at least 72 hours prior to regular meetings on the Charter School's website and in hardcopy on the Charter School's campuses in a location accessible to the public.
-Meeting minutes for Board meetings are posted on the website following Board approval.
+Agendas will be posted at least 72 hours prior to regular meetings on the Charter School's website and in hardcopy on the Charter School's campus in a location accessible to the public.
+Meeting minutes will be posted on the website following Board approval.
+134